Human trafficking in Ghana: Prosecution (2009)

-Protection
+Protection (2009)

 The government demonstrated overall improved victim protection efforts during the year.
 The government did not employ formal procedures for the identification of victims among vulnerable groups, such as women in prostitution or children at work sites, though it did show increased efforts at ad hoc identification of such victims.
-The government continued to operate dedicated trafficking shelters for victims of forced labor – in Osu and Medina in the greater Accra region, and in the Atebubu Amant District Assembly in the Brong Ahafo region – but lacked shelter facilities for victims of sex trafficking.
+The government continued to operate dedicated trafficking shelters for victims of forced labor - in Osu and Medina in the greater Accra region, and in the Atebubu Amant District Assembly in the Brong Ahafo region - but lacked shelter facilities for victims of sex trafficking.
 The government provided an unknown amount of funding for these shelters.

 Ghanaian authorities referred most identified victims to shelters operated by NGOs.
 According to the AHTU, victims received protective support during and after trials, and prosecutors took their statements behind closed doors to ensure their safety and conceal their identity.
 With the Interior Minister's approval, a trafficking victim may remain permanently in Ghana if deemed to be in the victim's best interest, though no victims were given such residency during the last year.
 There was no formal referral process to transfer victims in protective custody to other facilities.
 The government provided some training to law enforcement officials on identification of trafficking victims.

 The government encouraged victims to assist in the investigation and prosecution of traffickers, though many victims were children afraid to provide testimony.
 The government provided assistance to its nationals who may have been trafficked, with an eye to rehabilitation and reintegration into the life of the country.
 Some victims were given capital to start businesses, and others were supported to continue schooling or learn a trade.
 The government sustained partnerships with local and international NGOs to rescue and rehabilitate forced child laborers in fishing or mining during the reporting period.

-Prevention
+Prevention (2009)

 The Government of Ghana demonstrated renewed efforts to prevent trafficking over the last year.
 It conducted anti-trafficking education campaigns and workshops to prevent trafficking during the reporting period.
 Counter-trafficking officials spoke regularly with anti-trafficking messages on radio talk shows and on television.
 The Ghana Immigration Service maintained a task force responsible for patrolling the borders and ports to expose crimes related to human trafficking.

 The government developed a draft for a national plan of action covering human trafficking.
 The Accra Metropolitan Assembly demolished Soldier Bar, a brothel in Accra known to have employed children in prostitution.
 Ghana is not a party to the 2000 UN TIP Protocol.